 The ability of the water to move freely underground depends on the type of rock and whether the aquifer is unconfined or confined.
 In Perth there are three layers of aquifers:

-- Superficial aquifer: The shallowest aquifer which stretches across the coastal plain.
-Superficial aquifers are located closer to the surface and often express themselves as wetlands or lakes.
+- Superficial aquifer: The shallowest aquifer which stretches across the coastal plain and includes the Gnangara Mound.
+Superficial aquifers are located closer to the surface and often appear as wetlands or lakes.
+They are the main groundwater source for home garden bores, and bores used for schools, parks and playing fields.

-- Confined Leederville aquifer: Below the superficial aquifer, and is separated by confining layers which minimises water movement.
-The Leederville aquifer is often several hundred metres thick, and in some areas it connects with the surface.
+- Leederville aquifer: Sits below the Superficial aquifer, and is generally separated by dense layers of materials, such as clay and shale, that minimises water movement between aquifers.
+The Leederville aquifer is up to several hundred metres thick, and in some areas it connects with the surface.

 Before the groundwater is safe to drink, it has to undergo 4 different stages of treatment: